srcole/srcole.github.io/_posts/2021-04-04-perspectives.markdown

 <b>Good resources</b>
 - [Tim Ferriss interview with Mr Money Mustache](https://www.youtube.com/watch?v=-FlLj64dI1Q)
 - [My interactive plot visualizing time needed to retire based on multiple savings factors](https://srcole.github.io/2017/09/09/retirement/)

+### End

+Well, that’s it.
+I have 0 other ideas.
+I’ll keep learning more about these topics and look forward to chatting with others about them.